rsksmart/devportal-1.0/content/rsk-devportal/tools/rpc-api.md

         - Block: String, required, either the hexadecimal value of a blockNumber, OR a blockHash, OR one of the following block tags:
             - latest: the most recent block the client has available.
             - earliest: the lowest numbered block the client has available.
-            - pending: A sample next block built by the client on top of latest and containing the set of transactions usually taken from local mempool.
+            - pending: A sample next block built by the client on top of latest and containing the set of transactions usually taken from a local mempool.
 Intuitively, you can think of these as blocks that have not been mined yet.
     - **Example Request:**
         ```shell
         curl --location 'https://rpc.testnet.rootstock.io/<api-key>' \